openEOPlatform/documentation/usecases/gfm/index.md

 ## Explore the observed water

-The original GFM data is stored on the Equi7 Grid and the Asian Equi7 coordinate reference system.
+The original GFM data is stored in the Equi7 Grid and the Asian Equi7 coordinate reference system.
 With the `tile_grid` parameter, the user can either keep the data like this, or pick a different CRS.

 <figure>
     <img src="./gfm-observed-water.png" alt="Observed water">